 Terry: It wasn’t something I had originally intended to do as I was looking to specialize in treating pain.
 One of my big mentors in Acupuncture school was “Doc” Ron Rosen.
 Ron learned Cosmetic Acupuncture techniques during his time in Taiwan and was utilizing those in his practice.
 In 2007 when he offered to teach me the technique, I took the opportunity.
 It was another chance to learn something unique from Doc.

-Personally, I feel joyous seeing women rediscover their radiance.
+Personally, I feel joyous helping women rediscover their radiance.
 I love seeing them genuinely smile as they look at themselves in the mirror.
 I love being able to help them reclaim their vibrancy and vitality.
-And that’s what makes cosmetic and facial acupuncture such fun for me — being able to witness the Feminine in its truest authenticity.
+That’s what makes cosmetic and facial acupuncture such fun for me — being able to witness the Feminine in its truest authenticity.

 Sandra: What are the goals of cosmetic acupuncture and how does it achieve them?